aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - A **round number** is a shared counter used to select leaders during an [epoch](#epoch) of the consensus protocol.

-### RPC

-- Remote Procedure Call (RPC) serves as blockchain router or messanger by linking wallets, CLI, and Dapps with the Aptos blockchain.

 ## S

 ### SDKs

-- Aptos software development kits (SDKs) are a set of tools that enables a developer to create a custom app that can be connected or added to another program.
-With the help of these tools, programmers can develop apps for a specific platform.
-Find out more at: [Use the Aptos SDKs](https://aptos.dev/sdks/index/).
+- Aptos software development kits (SDKs) are a set of tools that enables a developer to quickly create a custom app on the Aptos platform.
+Find out more at [Use the Aptos SDKs](../sdks/index.md).

 ### Sequence Number